GamotronicYT/Sdklisttojson/README.md

 # Sdk list to json
-convert ureal Finder tool txt and log (Generator.log & NamesDump.txt & ObjectsDump.txt) to .json Format for more facility to make game modding
+convert unreal sdk (list not the c++) txt and log (Generator.log & NamesDump.txt & ObjectsDump.txt) to .json Format for more facility to make do modding

 #how to use